What is a Pressure Reducing Regulator?

 What if I’m Operating in Higher Pressures?

-If your working pressures is higher than 300 PSI, you will want to use our High Pressure Control Valve to build a Pressure Reducing Regulator package.
+If your working pressure is higher than 300 PSI, you will want to use our High Pressure Control Valve to build a Pressure Reducing Regulator package.

 Here’s our video on how to do that: